-The Republic estimates that, after deducting fees, commissions and estimated expenses payable by the Republic, the net proceeds from the sale of the bonds will be approximately DOP104,024.6 million.
+The Republic estimates that, a fter deducting fees, commissions and estimated expenses payable by the Republic, the net proceeds from the sale of the bonds will be approximately US\$1,255.2 million (excluding, in the case of the 2031 bonds offered hereby, accrued interest from February 3, 2024 through (but excluding) the date of issuance of the 2031 bonds offered hereby).

-The Republic intends to use a portion of the net proceeds from the sale of the bonds and the dollardenominated bonds to pay the consideration for the Existing Bonds that are validly tendered and accepted in the Tender Offer, and the remainder for general purposes of the Government of the Republic, including the partial financing of the 2024 Budget.
+The Republic intends to use a portion of the net proceeds from the sale of the bonds and the DOPdenominated bonds to pay the consideration for the Existing Bonds that are validly tendered and accepted in the Tender Offer, and the remainder for general purposes of the Government of the Republic, including the partial financing of the 2024 Budget.